envato/stack_master/README.md

 ## Allowed accounts

-The AWS account the command is executing in can be restricted to a specific list of allowed account.
-This is useful in reduicing the possibility of applying non-production changes in a production account.
+The AWS account the command is executing in can be restricted to a specific list of allowed accounts.
+This is useful in reducing the possibility of applying non-production changes in a production account.
 Each stack definition can specify the `allowed_accounts` property with an array of AWS account IDs the stack is allowed to work with.

 This is an opt-in feature which is enabled by specifying at least one account to allow.